hwayne/alloydocs/modules/boolean.rst

     premium: Bool
   }

 Booleans created in this matter are not "true" booleans and cannot be used as part of regular `constraints`, IE you cannot do ``bool1 && bool2``.
 Instead you must use the dedicated boolean predicates, below.
 As such, ``boolean`` should be considered a proof-of-concept and is generally **not recommended** for use in production specs.
-You should instead represent booleans using `subtyping <boolean-subtyping>`.
+You should instead represent booleans using :ref:`subtyping <boolean-subtyping>`.

 Functions
 ==========